mohsenahmadi2003/DB-Project/README.md

    ```

    Replace `your_username`, `your_password`, and `your_database_name` with your actual database credentials.
-2. Configure the email settings by adding the following to the `config.ini` file:
+2. Configure the email settings by adding the following to the `utils/mail.ini` file:

    ```ini
    [email]